victorvalenciatorres/dq_fit_library/README.md

 An AnalysisResults.root file will be produced containing:
 * the canvas fit the histogram and the fitting functions
 * the canvas with the ratio Data / Fit
-* the histogram with the X2 / NDF, the number of signal events and the parameters of interest (POI) chosen by the user
+* the histogram with the X2 / NDF, the number of signal events and the parameters of interest (POI)

+The class can use also the RooFit library.
+In this case the used has to create a class following the example of